ckuly/ChartWise/README.md

 # ChartWise
-eb-based platform for stock market analysis, utilizing Python and data visualization techniques to assess and compare stocks for optimal long-term investment decisions.
+Web-based platform for stock market analysis, utilizing Python and data visualization techniques to assess and compare stocks for optimal long-term investment decisions.